-It is the position of this office that accuracy need not be sacrificed should the patient desire simultaneous augmentation and uplift.
+As is true of most aesthetic procedures, accuracy is critical.
 Herein, the use of a technique referred to as "tailor-tack" helps to ensure such accuracy.
 During this procedure, the augmentation is traditionally performed first.
 The operating room table is then brought to a fully upright position wherein temporary sutures are placed to provide for the uplift much the same way that a tailor does when altering a garment.
 The breast mound is thereby brought into harmony with the underlying implant.
-Should these temporary sutures prove satisfactory, they are delineated, the uplift is definitively performed and permanent sutures placed.
+Should these temporary sutures prove satisfactory, they are delineated, the uplift is definitely performed and permanent sutures placed.

 The "tailor-tack" approach is somewhat time consuming and, as a result, not performed by many surgeons.
 However, none can dispute its accuracy.